 On your way down to Kangaroo Valley, a shortstop in Wollongong and Kiama should be added to your itinerary.
 Wollongong is home to beautiful sandy beaches perfect for swimming, surfing, and playing in the sand with the whole family.
 Kiama Blowhole is another must see.

 The blowhole is the largest in the world!
 And it is only a short drive from Sydney.
 In certain conditions the blowhole can blow up to 25 metres high and if you are one of the lucky (or unlucky) ones you can become drenched in the seawater.
 The view is magnificent and makes for some great photos.

 What to do in Kangaroo Valley

 Between the Kangaroo Valley, Wollongong and Kiama you have an assortment of activities to complete.
-Hiking, bushwalking, kayaking to name a few.
+Hiking, bushwalking, kayaking, winery visits to name a few.
 For those who are less active or want a more relaxing trip, you can visit the local wineries, shops, and market stalls.
 There are heritage buildings that showcase amazing architecture and the history of the areas is beautiful and interesting to learn about.

 All this can be done in a personal drive or booked through a private tour.
 Private tours can take you down through Wollongong, Kiama and finishing up in the Kangaroo Valley; providing you with special sites to see, information and facts about the areas and then a relaxing and smooth drive home.